theblackcat102/theblackcat102.github.io/_posts/2021-06-15-designing-a-simple-search-engine.md

 title: Designing web search for my personal need
 ---

+In 2021, I kept going into the idea of making a search engine ( or tools to organize the information within my bubble ).
+This tool should support semantic retrieval in terms of text form.

+## An overview of current search market

 Search engine is mainly dominated by Google.
 With the rest fighting for the < 10% market.

 * Bing.com